janikoskela/Select/README.md

  - widget gets refreshed when an option or options are removed or added from the hidden <i>select</i>

 TODO:
  - widget should listen hidden <i>selects</i> attribute changes (i.e. if it gets disabled) and update widget accordingly.
-However I have not found any reasonable way to achieve this since Mutation Observer does not detect attribute changes on <i>select</i>.
+However I have not found any reasonable way to achieve this since Mutation Observer does not detect attribute changes on <i>select</i> (<a href="http://stackoverflow.com/questions/10411824/webkit-mutation-observer-callback-not-triggered-when-select-box-attributes-chan">link</a>).
 Polling is an option which should be considered properly.

 Licence
 =============